Which school do you want to support?

 Teacher pay is by far the largest cost of operating a school.

-Many new teachers struggle to find places they can afford to live, and it is common for teachers to work second jobs.
+Many new teachers begin their career saddled with college debt.
+It's common for them to struggle to find places they can afford to live, and it is common for teachers to work second jobs.

 In decades long past, teaching was once perceived as a relatively lucrative profession for women, whose professional options were constrained.
 This premium has evaporated.

-Dr. Sylvia Allegretto, an economist at the University of California, Berkeley, has studied teacher compensation for many years.
-Her analysis is thorough, incorporating data from all over the US, including hours worked, salaries, bonuses, benefits, gender, age, experience, union membership and geography.
-According to Dr. Allegretto's 2022 analysis, after expanding for years, the teacher wage gap in America has reached an all-time high.
-In terms of weekly wages, teacher pay lagged comparable work by 32.9% nationally in 2021.
-Including the value of benefits, the annualized total compensation gap reached a record 14.2%.
-(Note: The gap is smaller in California (17.6%) than it is in most states.)
+Dr. Sylvia Allegretto, an economist with the Economic Policy Institute (EPI) at the University of California, Berkeley, has studied teacher compensation for many years.
+The EPI analysis incorporates survey data from all over the US, including reported hours worked, salaries, bonuses, benefits, gender, age, experience, union membership and geography.
+According to the EPI 2023 analysis, after expanding for years, the national wage gap for teachers in America reached another all-time high in 2022.
+Pay for teachers in California is higher than it is in most states, so the gap is smaller.

 Why aren't more men teaching?
 Pay is certainly part of the story.
-In 2018, men teaching public school were making 31.5 percent less in wages than men in other comparable professions.
+In 2022, men teaching in U.S. public school made 36.6 percent less in wages than men in other comparable professions according to the EPI analysis.

-The largest factor in local cost of living is the cost of rent, which greatly varies in different parts of the state.
-EdSource researched housing affordability for teachers in the state, finding that many of the areas where teachers are paid the most are where teachers can least afford to live.
+Teacher salaries and other compensation are local decisions, typically negotiated between local school districts and local teacher unions.
+In these negotiations, the local cost of living is an essential factor.
+What drives differences in the cost of living?
+More than any other factor the answer is rent.
+In 2019, EdSource researched housing affordability for teachers in the state, finding that many of the areas where teachers are paid the most are where teachers can least afford to live.

-School districts are very sensitive to the local cost of living, and in the big picture, teachers salaries tend to strongly reflect these costs.
+School districts are very sensitive to the local cost of living.
+Where rents are high, teacher pay has to be high, too.
 In 2018, the St. Louis Fed studied the correlation.
 A picture paints a thousand words:

-Teacher pay is usually determined by just two things: years worked in the district and number of postgraduate credits earned as recognized by that district.
+Teacher pay rates are usually determined by just two things: years worked in the district and number of postgraduate credits earned as recognized by that district.

-Teachers in virtually all American public schools are paid according to a rigidly defined single salary schedule.”
-If you know the number of years a teacher has worked in a district (step) and the number of postgraduate credits the teacher has completed (column or lane), you can determine his or her pay, perhaps with the addition of a few small adjustments or incentives.
-Many districts offer a salary increase to teachers who obtain a master’s degree.
+Teachers in virtually all U.S. public schools are paid according to a rigidly defined single salary schedule.
+If you know the number of years a teacher has worked in a district (steps) and the number of postgraduate college credits the teacher has completed (columns or lanes), you can determine their pay.
+This information is usually presented as a table, but for our purposes a line graph is better.
+Below are some simplified salary schedules from districts in 2023.

-The bad news is that the single salary schedule system is rigidly indifferent to expertise, effectiveness, and market conditions.
+The bad news is that the single salary schedule system has played a role in making the teaching profession significantly less competitive in comparison to better-paying work.
+It is rigidly indifferent to expertise, effectiveness, and market conditions.
 Teachers typically earn the same regardless of whether they teach effectively or ineffectively, whether they teach a subject that requires general knowledge or specialized knowledge, whether they teach many children or just a handful, and whether or not they bring out the best in their colleagues.
-Also, as discussed in Lesson 3.5, there is little or no evidence that students benefit when teachers earn advanced degrees.
-This may be money that could be better spent.

-Some argue that major changes to the salary schedule should be "on the table" in district and union dialogue about strategies for change.
+Some argue that teacher pay systems need to change in big ways in order to attract and motivate top talent and serve students effectively.
+In various places, reform-minded advocates in districts and unions have suggested that the salary model should be "on the table" in district and union dialogue about strategies for change.
 This section summarizes some of the key ideas and what's known about them.

 Reforms related to teacher pay propose to revise the salary schedule (or replace it altogether) in order to change the incentive structure.
 (See puzzle graphic for examples.)